Embarrassing Medulla Teachings

 The days got worse and worse and now you see I've gone completely out of my mind.

-That is one side of the problem of his cry-for-Mother-like-a-naughty-baby teachings.
-They have nothing to do with mature yoga meditation, and do not reflect real love.
-Another problem may set in if she does come and says she does not like you.
+That is one side of the problem of Yogananda's cry-for-Mother-like-a-naughty-baby teachings.
+Mature yoga meditation is different - Another problem could arise if one of the Mothers around should come and says she cannot stand you.
 What then?
-It happened during a Christmas meditation at the SRF headquarters.
+Something like that happened to Yogananda's close disciples during a Christmas meditation at the SRF headquarters.

 Every year, on the day before Christmas, the disciples would gather with Yogananda at the headquarters for meditation.
 The session would usually last all day and into the evening hours.
 During the Christmas meditation in 1948 the Divine Mother appeared to Yogananda, and the awed disciples heard him speaking to Her.
 Many times he exclaimed, with a deep sigh: "Oh, you are so beautiful!"

 It should not help to yell for God.
-Try to be mature, rather.
-What is held to be helpful, is to practice deep meditation, and ◦TM is of that sort, and it is benign.
+Try for some form of meditation to mature by, rather.
+What can be helpful, is to practice deep meditation, and ◦TM is of that sort.
+It is very benign.

 For example, as early as in the 1970s, the Swedish government's National Health Board conducted a nationwide epidemiological study that found that hospital admissions for psychiatric care were 150-200 times less common among the 35,000 people practicing Transcendental Meditation in Sweden, than for the population as a whole.
 The calculation was made by Professor Jan-Otto Ottoson, Scientific counsellor of the National Health Board in Sweden (Suurküla, University of Gothenburg, Vasa Hospital, Gothenburg, Sweden, 1977.) - Paper 127: Jaan Suurküla.
 The Transcendental Meditation Technique and the Prevention of Psychiatric Illness.
 Vasa Hospital, University of Gothenburg, Sweden- Paper prepared in May 1977.